ahmadiehsan/personal_docs/docs/data_science/data/distribution_types/uniform.md

 The simplest distribution where all outcomes in a given range are equally likely.

-It’s like rolling a fair die or picking a random number between 0 and 1, with no preference for any particular value in the range.
+It's like rolling a fair die or picking a random number between 0 and 1, with no preference for any particular value in the range.

 ## Examples